Alaa108/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create scripts that descripe these tasks
+write scripts that descripe these tasks